olidennis/round-eliminator/README.md

 RUSTFLAGS="-Ctarget-cpu=native" cargo pgo optimize run
 ```

-## Compile On MacOS
+### Compile On MacOS
 Follow Linux instructions, use brew to install dependencies.
 [TODO: add more details]

-## Compile On Windows
+### Compile On Windows
 It works.
 [TODO: add more details]

-# Using Round Eliminator as a library
+## How to use Round Eliminator as a library
-First, add the following line in your dependencies in Cargo.toml:
+First, add the following line to the dependencies section of Cargo.toml:
 ```
 round-eliminator-lib = { git = "https://github.com/olidennis/round-eliminator.git", branch = "master", version = "0.1.0" }
 ```
-Then, add the following in Cargo.toml:
+Then, add the following to Cargo.toml:
 ```
 [target.'cfg(not(target_os = "linux"))'.dependencies]
 mimalloc = "0.1.43"